 The 5 Most Frequently Asked Questions by Prospective Firehouse Subs® Franchisees

-When signing on as a new franchise partner – even with an established brand such as Firehouse Subs – it’s important to do your proper due diligence and ask the right questions.
-Thankfully for prospective Firehouse Subs franchisees, Director of Franchise Development Brent Greenwood and Vice President of Franchise Development Greg Delks are well-versed in the kind of in-depth knowledge that franchise candidates seek – and are always ready to share their insights.
+When signing on as a new franchise partner – even with an established brand such as Firehouse Subs – it’s important to do your proper due diligence and ask the right questions about buying a franchise.
+Thankfully for prospective Firehouse Subs franchisees, Director of Franchise Development Brent Greenwood and Vice President of Franchise Development Greg Delks are well-versed in the kind of in-depth knowledge that franchise candidates seek about owning a Firehouse Subs franchise – and they are always ready to share their insights.
 Below are five of the most frequently asked questions by prospective Firehouse Subs franchisees.

 1 - What is the investment needed to open a Firehouse Subs?

-With a strong brand identity, excellent franchise relationships, and a passionate executive leadership team.
+With a strong brand identity, excellent franchise relationships, and a passionate executive leadership team, buying a franchise with Firehouse is a sound investment opportunity.
 Firehouse Subs also boasts an affordable average initial investment of approximately $350,000 for a single restaurant, depending on the real estate selected.

 2 - How did Firehouse Subs get started and where is it going?